ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Try to include all the necessary information in a message to continue a conversation.
 If you're asking a coworker a question, provide sufficient context and information in the question to give them the best chance at being able to answer comprehensively.
 Doing this minimizes the number of notifications sent, reduces the amount of back-and-forth communication, and shortens time to resolution.
 Tools like loom.com are very helpful for this.
 * Use message formatting features, such as bullets and headings, to make longer messages easier to scan and relevant information easier to find.

-* Centralize conversations in specific channels or threads. it's unproductive and frustrating to try to follow a conversation with multiple people on more than one topic at a time.
+* Centralize conversations in specific channels or threads.
+It's unproductive and frustrating to try to follow a conversation with multiple people on more than one topic at a time.

 * Lean into notification schedules and do-not-disturb features.
 You should also encourage members of your team to set up a do-not-disturb schedule in any synchronous chat program to minimize interruptions in focus/flow time.